r5py/r5py/docs/user-guide/user-manual/advanced-use.md

 ```

-Sometimes, origin or destination points are far off the walkable, cyclable, or
+Sometimes, origin or destination points are far from the walkable, cyclable, or
 drivable street network.
 Especially when using a regular grid of points, many
 origins or destinations of a data set might be in the middle of a swamp (example
 above), on top of a mountain, or in the deep forest.